Resources for a simple, location-independent life

 These are our preferences, and this is by no means an exhaustive list.
-Though, we do add and change this list as we find more and better resources that help us all.
-As such, we always look for organisations that are aligned with our values, so if you represent a company interested in working with us please get in touch.
+Though, we do add and change this list as we find better resources that help us all.
+As such, we always look for organisations that are aligned with our values.
+So if you represent a business interested in working with us please get in touch.

 Portable Document Scanning